Serialcomms/COM-Port-Enumeration-VBA/README.md

 | `read_combo(sheet_name)`             | Returns COM port selected from combo box in specified sheet                                                   |

+Notes

-Note Worksheet VBA required in file `Sheet1.bas` to refresh combobox list.
+1. Worksheet VBA required in file `Sheet1.bas` to refresh combobox list.
+2. Further development required to use with Excel and other Office applications.